-- To discuss the important features and amendability of the Fundamental Rights. - To study the Fundamental Rights as enshrined in various Articles. - To dwell on the Writs issued by the Courts (Supreme Court and High Courts) to protect the Fundamental Rights of the citizens. - To highlight the circumstances under which Fundamental Rights can be suspended.
+- The important features and amendability of the Fundamental Rights. - The Writs issued by the Courts (Supreme Court and High Courts) to protect the Fundamental Rights of the citizens. - The circumstances under which Fundamental Rights can be suspended.

 In any democratic set-up, fundamental rights are a must for the citizens.
 It is due to the fundamental rights that the individuals are able to develop their personalities to the full.
 Like many constitutions of other countries of the world, Indian constitution has provided the Indian citizens with some fundamental rights.
 The Constituent Assembly set up many committees for constitution making and one committee headed by Sardar Patel was entrusted with the stupendous task of dealing with the fundamental rights of the citizens.
 After much discussions and deliberations, the committee came to identify the essential rights for the citizens of India making them enforceable in courts.
 Fundamental rights have been highly praised and their importance highlighted.
 They have been called, "conscience of the constitution" and the very "soul of the constitution".